FilipaRamos/PROLOG-Q-nto-Simulation/README.md

 # PROLOG-Q-nto-Simulation
-Q!nto board game developed in PROLOG for a curricular unit of the Informatics Engineering course.
+Q!nto board game developed in PROLOG for a curricular unit of the Computer Engineering course.

 Engineering University of Porto.